zerossl/zerossl-bot/README.md

 To use the ZeroSSL ACME server instead of running `certbot` run `zerossl-bot`.

-**Important Note:** You should use `--zerossl-api-key=XXX` argument in order to make sure you get a ZeroSSL certificate instead of an Let's Encrypt certificate.
+**Important Note:** You should use the `--zerossl-api-key` argument in order to make sure you get a ZeroSSL certificate instead of an Let's Encrypt certificate.

 ### Examples